eucp-project/storyboards/content/usecase_1/panel_5.md

 - These analogues can then be compared to identify the influence of climate change on the event of interest.
 The analogues show what the event might look like in a warmer future climate.
-- In our case study, we find that future droughts are more severe.
-Lower precipitation and higher evapotranspiration lead to higher future peak precipitation deficits.
+- In our case study, we find that **future droughts are more severe**.
+Lower precipitation and higher evapotranspiration lead to **higher future peak precipitation deficits**.
 The exact timing and magnitude of changes are metric dependent.